How Airbnb builds trust and helps keep hosts and guests safe

 Airbnb is committed to earning the trust and ensuring the safety and security of its global community.

 At the foundation of that commitment is Airbnb’s robust Trust and Safety team, which is comprised of a range of 24/7 response agents, engineers, data scientists, product managers, designers, law-enforcement liaisons, crisis managers, and victim-advocacy specialists.
 That’s in addition to the company’s deep bench of experts in policy, privacy, cyber security, insurance, and fraud issues.

-According to Nick Shapiro, Global Head of Trust and Risk Management at Airbnb, the team works across the company on a number of safety and security programs, products, and features from offices in San Francisco, Portland, Dublin, and Singapore.
+According to Nick Shapiro, Global Head of Trust and Risk Management at Airbnb, the team works across the company on a number of security programs, products, and safety features from offices in San Francisco, Portland, Dublin, and Singapore.

 A global security expert, Shapiro previously served as the Deputy Chief of Staff of the CIA and Senior Advisor to former CIA Director John Brennan.
 He was also on the National Security Council staff and served as a White House homeland security and counter terrorism aide to President Obama.

 The following question-and-answer session provides a deep dive into how Airbnb addresses the safety concerns of travel managers, companies, and their business travelers.

 Nick, tell us about Airbnb’s approach to trust and safety.
 What makes it work?

 We know that keeping employees safe while they’re traveling is every travel manager’s top priority, and at Airbnb, I can tell you it’s ours as well.
 While no one can ever take all the risk out of traveling, we work day in and day out to mitigate that risk as best we can and build a safe and trusted environment for travelers.